canonical/microk8s.io/docs/addon-host-access.md

 # Host-access addon

 The host-access addon enables access of services running on the host machine via a fixed IP.
-This becomes useful when your machine changes IPs as you hope through different networks.
+This becomes useful when your machine changes IPs as you hop through different networks.

 You can install this addon with: